asgaines/blockchain/README.md

 # Blockchain

-Proof-of-concept of the inner workings of a blockchain implementation.
+Learning/exploration project proof-of-concept of the inner workings of a blockchain implementation.

 ## Installation